tahiri-lab/KNCL/README.md

 The description of the k-Nearest Common Leaves algorithm can be found [here](https://github.com/tahiri-lab/KNCL/blob/main/algorithm.md).

 Debugging of the updated version of the *k*-NCL algorithm is in progress.

+# 📧 Contact
+Please email us at: <Nadia.Tahiri@USherbrooke.ca> for any questions or feedback.